 5) Entries must be submitted by email to firstname.lastname@example.org

-With the approaching centenary, it is understood that many conferences, seminars and special lectures will address the First World War, but it is not a required topics for the 2014 Alan Villiers Memorial Lecture Essay Competition.
 It is strongly advised that entrants submit a paper related to their thesis or primary research topic.
 British Naval History promotes the publication and discussion of works-in-progress, and they are encouraged as entries for the essay contest.
+The editors especially encourage the submission of unconventional and interdisciplinary entries.